jftung/docker-network/README.md

 management can be handled by logging into the admin Google account on [freenom.com](https://freenom.com).

+## GitHub Actions

+Linting is done automatically whenever a pull request is opened or updated.
+When a pull request to `main` is accepted, the Docker images are built and pushed to and `ghcr.io`.

 ### Jenkins

 Another web app provided behind the Nginx reverse proxy is a Jenkins server